+We have audited the financial statements of Aminex plc (the 'Company') and its subsidiaries (the 'Group') for the year ended 31 December 2024.

+The financial statements comprise:

+- Group Income Statement.

+- Group Statement of Other Comprehensive Income.

+- Group and Company Balance Sheets.

+- Group Statement of Changes in Equity.

-We have audited the financial statements of Aminex Plc ('the Company') and its subsidiaries ('the Group') for the year ended 31 December 2023, which comprise the Group income statement, the Group statement of other comprehensive income, the Group and the Company balance sheets, the Group and Company statements of changes in equity, the Group and Company statements of cash flows and notes to the financial statements, including material accounting policy information set out in note 1.
-The financial reporting framework that has been applied in their preparation is Irish Law and International Financial Reporting Standards (IFRS) as adopted by the European Union and, as regards the Company financial statements, as applied in accordance with the provisions of the Companies Act 2014.
+- Company Statements of Changes in Equity.

+- Group and Company Statements of Cash Flows; and

+- Notes to the financial statements, including the summary of significant accounting policies, set out in note 1.

+The financial reporting framework that has been applied in their preparation is Irish law and International Financial Reporting Standards (IFRS) as adopted by the European Union ("EU adopted IFRS).